Commitment 3: We’ll always carefully consider evidence of discrimination, victimisation, bullying or harassment

 Data from the NHS staff survey in 2019 demonstrates that in England staff from an ethnic minority background are more likely to experience harassment, bullying or abuse both from members of the public and colleagues.
 When concerns are raised with us about people on our register, we'll take account of the links between these unacceptable behaviours, poor cultures and the safety of people who use services.
 We'll also recognise the impact discrimination, victimisation, bullying or harassment can have on someone's health and wellbeing and the significant part they can play in allegations of poor practice.
 We'll do this in the following ways.

 Where we receive a complaint that a nurse, midwife or nursing associate may have been responsible for discriminating, victimising, bullying or harassing people and there's some evidence to support the complaint, we'll treat this as a potentially serious breach of the NMC Code.
+Our guidance on how we determine seriousness sets out why cases of this nature are so serious.
 We'll look to understand why the individual behaved in this way and concentrate on taking action to minimise the risk of the same thing happening again.

 This may mean taking regulatory action against the nurse, midwife or nursing associate as well as against others where there's evidence they were involved in the same or similar conduct.